mora-lab/installing/rstudio/tutorial_v1.0.md

 ## - Download and install RStudio
 <br>

-> We have two options: Either downloading **RStudio-Desktop** or **RStudio-Server**.
-The code in each case is shown below but we will only follow the first case.
+> 4. We have two options: Either downloading **RStudio-Desktop** or **RStudio-Server**.
+The code in each case is shown below but in this tutorial we will only follow the first case (RStudio-Server will be discussed in a different tutorial).
-> 3. Run the downloaded file by using:
 ```
 wget https://download1.rstudio.org/desktop/centos8/x86_64/rstudio-1.4.1106-x86_64.rpm
 sudo yum install rstudio-1.4.1106-x86_64.rpm